-Quick Summary: Hiring remote developers means quick scalability for your business with fewer risks and overhead costs.
+Quick Summary: Onboarding remote developers means quick scalability for your business with fewer risks and overhead costs.
 Plus, with remote developers, you have access to greater productivity, increased employee retention, quick scalability, etc. Here are more benefits of starting your project with remote developers.

 What is a remote developer?
 What could be the benefits of hiring remote developers?
 Why hire a remote development team for your startup?
 These are some of the questions that come to mind, especially when someone favors hiring remote development teams or engineers.